DNibs/s-programming-language/README.md

 ---

+## Differences from ECE664

+- **Declare Local Variables in Macros**
+  Must declare the local variables used in macros.
+See example macros.

+- **Y use in Macros**
+  To avoid global variable problems, need to treat y as a local variable and copy to result y at end.

+- **Macro Exit**
+  Need to deliberately add [E] at end of macro instead.
+This is a convenient place to copy _y to result.
+---

 ## Example 1: Simple Program

 A program to add `x1` and `x2` into `y` using two `equals` macro calls and a loop: